Getting Around Europe With a Family

 Tip!
 Keep in mind that budget European airfare can have a lot of hidden fees.
 Read through all of the fees up front and book your flight accordingly.
 One area where people often get dinged is on luggage.
 Air fare is based on what you will be taking with you.
 Know the size of your luggage before you go and include the weight when you book your flight.
 If you anticipate buying lots of souvenirs before hopping on the flight, include that in your luggage weight estimate.
 It is better to pay for a conservative estimate than to show up and get an astronomical charge for oversized luggage at the airport when your budget is already set.

 Getting around in a car in Europe is an awesome way to see the continent.
+Order your Airport Driver in Vienna to pick you up from the airport.
 If you can drive for even a portion of your vacation, I highly recommend it.
 While there are various options for obtaining a car in Europe—renting, leasing, buying and selling later—renting is the option that we are familiar with.
 We rented twice—from AVIS in Madrid, dropping off in Barcelona; and in Amsterdam.

 The benefits of getting around Europe with a family via automobile include: